 Participating in this Plan will enable you to save taxes on the money you use to pay for work-related mass transit and parking.
 You may elect to reduce your taxable pay by the amount you expect to pay for parking and or transit.
 The amount you elect is withheld from your paycheck.
 Your payroll withholdings are credited to an account that is available to pay the cost of your eligible expenses.
 The maximum monthly contribution amounts permitted are subject to future cost-of-living increases announced by the IRS.

 How much can I contribute on a pre-tax basis to my Transit Account each month?

-New 2016 Transit Ruling
+2016 Transit Ruling

-There are new transit rules going into effect in some regions on January 1, 2016.
+There are new transit rules that went into effect in some regions on January 1, 2016.
 To read about the new regulations and how they may impact your transit plan, click here.
 To view a list of qualified transit agencies, click here.
 Please note, due to frequent updates made by the IRS, this list may not be complete.
 Please check with your transit vendor if you are unsure whether the pre-tax transit account can be used.

-What is a Qualified Parking Expense?
+What is a qualified parking expense?
 How much can I contribute on a pre-tax basis to my Parking Account?

-“Qualified Parking Expenses” means the cost of any parking provided to an employee on or near the business premises of the employer, or on or near a location from which the employee commutes to work through the use of a transit pass.
-As of January 1, 2015, the maximum amount of Qualified Parking Expenses that may be covered by the Plan is $250.00 in expenses per month, which is also subject to future cost-of-living increases announced by the IRS.
-For 2016, the maximum monthly parking election amount will increase slightly to $255.00.
+Qualified parking expenses means the cost of any parking provided to an employee on or near the business premises of the employer, or on or near a location from which the employee commutes to work through the use of a transit pass.

-How can I submit a claim?
+How can I submit a parking claim?

 Fax: Toll-free (877) 855-7105

-- Mail: P&A Group Flex Department, 17 Court St. Suite 500, Buffalo, NY 14202
+Mail: P&A Group Flex Department, 17 Court St. Suite 500, Buffalo, NY 14202

 You should always save receipts and submit them whenever possible.
-However, when it comes to transportation expenses, we know that it isn’t always possible to obtain a receipt.
-P&A allows you to simply submit a non-receipt claim form if you don’t have receipts for your transportation expenses.
+However, when it comes to parking expenses, we know that it isn’t always possible to obtain a receipt.
+P&A allows you to simply submit a non-receipt claim form if you don’t have receipts for your parking expenses.
 Complete and sign a non-receipt claim form, including the dates of service and the amounts(s) requested for reimbursement.
 Remember to sign your claim form or it will be automatically denied.

-How frequently will I be reimbursed?
+How frequently will I be reimbursed for my parking claims?

 You will be reimbursed as frequently as you submit claims.
 A check will be made payable to you and sent directly to your home address.
 The minimum check amount is $25.00 (NOTE: This restriction does not apply at the end of the run-out period for submitting claims).
 To get reimbursements faster, sign up for direct deposit today by logging in to your My Benefits account.